cnsoft/cocos2d-kamcord-ios/README.md

 	@property (nonatomic, retain) NSString * facebookCaption;
 	@property (nonatomic, retain) NSString * facebookDescription;

 When the user shares to Facebook, their video is first uploaded to YouTube.
-These strings will be used to pre-populate the corresponding fields on YouTube and Facebook.
-Needless to say, this is a great way to advertise your game by putting links to your website or your game's page on the Apple app store.
+We will then use your settings to populate the corresponding fields on YouTube and Facebook.
+Needless to say, this is a great way to advertise your game by putting links to your website or your game's page on the Apple App Store.

+It's worth noting that every time we upload a video to YouTube and post to Facebook, we use the currently set values of these properties.
+Therefore, you may want to change the title, caption, and or description to match the results of the most recent gameplay (to add the score, for instance).

+Lastly, we also offer three other properties that you should set after you call `endVideo`:

+	@property (nonatomic, retain) NSString * gameName;
+	@property (nonatomic, retain) NSString * level;
+	@property (nonatomic, retain) NSNumber * score;

+`gameName` only needs to be set once, but `level` and `score` should be set per video.
+This metadata will be uploaded along with the video and in the future, we will offer a way to access this data to provide a better quality video viewing experience for your users.

-### Developer API Key and Secret
+### Developer Key and Secret

 As we mentioned before in the installation section, don't forget to set your Kamcord developer key and secret using this function: